This course is only available for students in the BA Urban Studies programme. Students need to have passed Introduction to Methodology.

 Introduction of the t-test for testing hypotheses about means and proportions for two-sample designs.

-Introduction of the estimation of magnitude of differences between means, the calculation and interpretation of effect sizes and the introduction of the concept of power of a statistical test.
+Introduction of the estimation of magnitude of differences between means, the calculation and interpretation of effect sizes.

 The timetables are available through My Timetable.